 WHAT ARE SOME OF THE BEST FEATURES OF ILLUMIO?

 BRIAN CHESS: From where I sit, Illumio gives the security team the opportunity to say yes more often.
 “Oh, hey, you need to use this one piece of gear that was in the QA domain, but you want to put it into production until the spare arrives next week?”
 Before, you couldn’t commingle those things.
 But now I have this opportunity to say yes to a configuration I never could have approved before.
 So, speed is probably the number one thing here, but that speed also comes with the need for less communication, and the ability to be more flexible.

 One of the things I like about Illumio is that it’s not just on or off.
-You can think about different ways to employ Illumio Adaptive Security Platform to achieve a different degree of lockdown inside your data center and cloud.
+You can think about different ways to employ Illumio Core to achieve a different degree of lockdown inside your data center and cloud.

 My primary interest is in as much lockdown as I can get while still remaining completely flexible to business needs.
 If you’re coming from a system that’s pretty disciplined, then getting there isn’t necessarily a big jump; if you’re coming from a system that isn’t so disciplined, it’s going to take you more steps to get there.
 Illumio is flexible in allowing you to get just the right amount of enforcement you’re ready for.

 HOW HAVE YOU SEEN THE ROLE OF INFORMATION TECHNOLOGY CHANGE OVER THE LAST FIVE TO 10 YEARS?